 Several non-climber oriented campgrounds exist for those seeking a more family oriented experience, or for those seeking RV hookups.
-These include Koomer Ridge Campground, run by the National Forest Service, Middle Fork RV Campground and Whittleton Campground which are run by the Natural Bridge State Park, and Callie's RV Campground in Stanton
+These include Koomer Ridge Campground, run by the National Forest Service, Middle Fork RV Campground and Whittleton Campground which are run by the Natural Bridge State Park, Callie's RV Campground in Stanton, among others.

 Rappel vs. Lower

 It is okay to lower off routes in Red River Gorge, most local climbers agree that is both more efficient and safer to lower on most routes, overhung routes which are common in the Red are especially difficult to clean on rappel.
 Anchors are generally well maintained, though sandy conditions do contribute to quicker wear as compared to other areas, so check for wear and if dangerous hardware is spotted you can report the problem to www.badbolts.com.
 Donate to The Red River Gorge Fixed Gear Initiative so we can continue to maintain quality anchors throughout the Red.
 More recently, some routes are being equipped with climbing rated "Mussy Hooks" which can be easily clipped and lowered off of, however please place your own gear if you plan to top rope or have multiple goes.